stoeps13/connections-doc/source/admin/customize/t_admin_common_change_font_styles.md

     WAS\_HOME/profiles/profile\_name/installedApps/cell\_name/Common.ear/connections.web.resources.war/WEB-INF/eclipse/plugins/com.ibm.lconn.core.styles\_version.jar!/resources/base/applications

+    !!! note
-    **Note:** The com.ibm.lconn.core.styles\_version.jar file contains CSS style sheets that extend or override default styles from the OneUI 3.0.x toolkit.
+    The com.ibm.lconn.core.styles\_version.jar file contains CSS style sheets that extend or override default styles from the OneUI 3.0.x toolkit.

+    !!! note
-    **Note:** Hikari theme is in the same directory in the following jar: com.ibm.social.hikari.theme\_1.0.0.20151204-1501.jar
+    Hikari theme is in the same directory in the following jar: com.ibm.social.hikari.theme\_1.0.0.20151204-1501.jar

+    !!! note
-    **Note:** The gen4 theme is also in the same directory in the following jar: com.ibm.social.gen4.theme\_4.0.0.20151204-1501.jar
+    The gen4 theme is also in the same directory in the following jar: com.ibm.social.gen4.theme\_4.0.0.20151204-1501.jar

     Where: